jsguru-io/eusi-sdk-node/README.md

      },
 }, { token }).then(result => {
     console.log(result);
-    // prints out all the content which have field `location` which value starts with 'New` });
+    // prints out all the content which have field 'location' which value starts with 'New' });

 // You can combine queries with any number of quearible fields